k-int/web-toolkit-ce/GUIDANCE.md

 - A visible mention of Knowledge Integration Web Toolkit in your product documentation, marketing materials, or website.
 - Acknowledgment of the contributors and community that supports KI Web Toolkit.
-- Do not silently include this module in a component you are selling without acknowledgement
+- Do not silently include this library in a component you are selling without acknowledgement

 ### 2. Support for Maintenance and Development